2021–22 Tunisian Ligue Professionnelle 1

 The 2021–22 Tunisian Ligue Professionnelle 1 (Tunisian Professional League) season was the 96th season of top-tier football in Tunisia.

 Espérance de Tunis were the defending champions and successfully defended their title, winning their record-extending 6th consecutive title and 32nd title overall.

 The VAR was used in the playoff.

 Teams

 A total of 16 teams contested the league.

 Stadiums and locations

-Return of CS Chebba
+Return of Croissant Chebbien

-On 11 September 2021, CS Chebba returned to the league following a vote by the Ordinary General Assembly of the Tunisian Football Federation.
+On 11 September 2021, Croissant Chebbien returned to the league following a vote by the Ordinary General Assembly of the Tunisian Football Federation.